softwareguru/airflowsummit-website/content/sessions/2025/23-orchestrator-of-orchestrators.md

  - /images/sessions/2025/orchestrator-of-orchestrators.png
 slides:
 video:
+summary: "In this demo-driven session we will connect Airflow with Control-M from BMC and showcase how Airflow can participate in end-to-end workflows that span not just data platforms but also transactional business applications."
 ---

 Airflow powers thousands of data and ML pipelines—but in the enterprise, these pipelines often need to interact with business-critical systems like ERPs, CRMs, and core banking platforms.